 iOS 11 was huge leap for iPad, but iOS 11 itself was very buggy.
 With macOS High Sierra, these operating systems became the most buggied systems in last years of Apple’s history.
-After upgrade to iOS 11.2.1, many users of iPhone X and iPhone 8/8 Plus experienced problems with autofocus on iPhones’ camera.
+After upgrade to iOS 11.2.1, many users of iPhone X and iPhone 8/8 Plus experienced problems with autofocus on iPhones’ cameras.
 Another bug was on iOS 11.1.2, when iPhone’s X display may became unresponsive when used in cold environment.
 If we count serious security issues in macOS High Sierra and uncompleted features like iMessages in iCloud and Apple Pay Cash, Apple really should focus on quality, not quantity.

 By newest rumors from Mark Gurman in Bloomberg, Apple changed its model of software developing.
 Under leadership of showman with iconic hairstyle, Craig Federighi, developing of macOS and iOS is switched to 2-years cycle.
 Apple since now won’t release many new features every each year.
 New major version of macOS and iOS will be still released every year, but some features will be delayed for next year and developers from Apple want to focus on quality of software and bug fixes.